mandymichael/variable-fonts-dev/new-site/src/index.md

 socialImage: ''
 ---

-Variable fonts for developers is a collection of experiements, effects, examples and stuff I have learned as a developer about variable fonts!
+<span>Variable fonts for developers is a collection of experiments, effects, examples and stuff I have learned as a developer about variable fonts!</span>